SeungheonOh/QMK_KeymapToAsciiTable/README.md

 # QMK_KeymapToAsciiTable
-Python script, that get input from keymap.c and returns "comments.txt." "comments.txt" contains searched layers, and commented ascii table for each layer(s).
+QMK_KeymapToAsciiTable is a python script, that automates boring and time consuming task of making ASCII table for your QMK powered keyboard.
+It gets input from `keymap.c` QMK format file, in it's directory, make a new file called `comment.txt`, that contains searched keylayers and of course ASCII table.

+This script is based on basic Python, should work in every devices that has Python installed :O

 # How to use?